Why Matter matters, and how does WiFi and Thread fit into it.

 2. Apple will, eventually, get an expanded accessory support from Matter.
 Unlike Google and Amazon, Apple has shown no interest in creating Home Automation products, except controllers, such as the HomePod and the tv.
 Therefore, I think this is an acceptance of what they do badly, certification, and the CSA has shown that it can do that very well.... just look at how many certified Zigbee devices are out there!

 3. Expanded device types.
-Again, this has been slow in HomeKit, and we've not seen many new device types over the last 12 months.
+Again, this has been slow in HomeKit, and we've not seen many new device types over the last few years.
 Where are robot vacuum cleaners for example?
 However, we do not see anything new in V1.1 of the Matter spec as, so far, the device types are all already in Homekit.
-V1.2 does, though add new device types, but some functionality is still missing:
+V1.2 and later do, though, add new device types, but some functionality is still missing:

 • Light (On/Off, Dimmable, Extended)